Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 A regular dosing/supply of calcium also supplies essential mineral Cations that again all reef inhabitants require.

-This is where the 3 step Balling Method is superior as no additional Sodium Chloride is added nor is it concentrated.
+This is where the 3 step AAP Balling Method is superior as NO additional Sodium Chloride is added nor is it concentrated.

-The Balling method also eliminates the use of a calcium reactor.
+The AAP Balling method also eliminates the use of a calcium reactor.

 By not using a calcium reactor, this creates some other benefits: